 A number of years ago, a couple huge fans of the movie made a documentary about the filming locations.
 Their film is called Roadtrip for Ralphie.
-While their website doesn’t appear to be up any more, the film can be ordered from Amazon here.
+While their website doesn’t appear to be up any more, the documentary can be ordered from Amazon here.

 The school used in the film is located just outside Toronto, in St. Catharine’s, Ontario.
 Both interiors and exteriors were filmed at the school.
 During filming of exteriors, a number of antique cars were parked outside to make it appear like the 1940s.